springboardmentor625/job-discovery-platform/README.md

 docs/SwipeX_database.png
 ```

-The diagram represents the major entities and relationships used by the SwipeX backend.
+The diagram shows the relationships between the major entities used by the SwipeX backend.

 ---